 What Should You Do?

 A diagnosis of COPD can be discouraging, but getting a COPD screening early and finding a treatment that addresses the disease head-on is certainly better than living in denial until the disease has progressed for years.
-If you prefer to address COPD progression directly, perhaps it’s time to consider stem cell therapy.
-While traditional treatments for chronic lung disease address only the symptoms of lung disease, stem cell therapy directly targets disease progression and can restore quality of life and pulmonary function.
+If you prefer to address COPD progression directly, perhaps it’s time to consider cellular therapy.
+While traditional treatments for chronic lung disease address only the symptoms of lung disease, cellular therapy may directly target disease progression and may improve quality of life and pulmonary function.

-If you or a loved one suffers from a chronic disease like COPD, emphysema, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute offers a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic disease like COPD, emphysema, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute offers a variety of adult cellular therapy options.
+Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.